-(m) Share based payments
+Share based payments (m)

 The grant date fair value of options granted (net of estimated forfeiture) to employees of the Company is recognized as an employee expense, with a corresponding increase in equity, over the period that the employees become unconditionally entitled to the options.
 The expense is recorded for separately each vesting portion of the award as if the award was, in substance, multiple awards.
 The increase in equity recognized in connection with share based payment transaction is presented as a separate component in equity under "share based payment reserve".
 The amount recognized as an expense is adjusted to reflect the actual number of stock options that vest.
-For the option awards, grant date fair value is determined under the option-pricing model (Black-Scholes-Model).
+For the option awards, grant date fair value is determined under the optionpricing model (Black-Scholes-Model).
 Forfeitures are estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures materially differ from those estimates.
+93/30

-Relhi ered A
+Relhi